ShantGananian/shantgananian.github.io/_en/mca-stress-deflection.md

 tan(2\phi)=\frac{2\tau_{xy}}{\sigma_{x}-\sigma_{y}}
 $$

 This equation defines two particular values for the angle $2\phi$, one of which defines the *maximum normal stress* $\sigma_{1}$ and the other, the *minimum normal stress* $\sigma_{2}$.
 These two stresses are called the *principal stresses*, and their corresponding directions, the *principal directions*.
 The angle between the two principal directions is $90°$.
-This equation can be obtained from the seond equation of the stress transformation equations by seeting $\tau =0$, meaning that the perpendicular surfaces containing principal stresses have zero shear stresses.
+This equation can be obtained from the second equation of the stress transformation equations by setting $\tau =0$, meaning that the perpendicular surfaces containing principal stresses have zero shear stresses.

 An important thing to note is that angles in Mohr's circle are doubled compared to the stress element's rotation angle.
 For example, by observing Mohr's circle, there is a $180$ degree angle between the minimum and maximum principal stresses, whereas on the stress element the angle is $90$ degrees.
 This is why $2\phi$ notation is used on Mohr's circle. $\phi$ is the angle of rotation of the stress element, and $2\phi$ is the corresponding angle on Mohr's circle.